 The program’s mission is pursued through interdisciplinary courses, research in collaboration with global partners, technology development, and community initiatives — all of which emphasize experiential learning, real-world projects, community-led development, and scalability.

 Programs & Opportunities

-The MIT D-Lab Scale-Ups Fellowship offers one year of support to social entrepreneurs bringing poverty-alleviating products and services to market at scale.
+- D-Lab Scale-Ups Fellowship: Offers one year of support to social entrepreneurs bringing poverty-alleviating products and services to market at scale.
 Scale-Ups Fellows receive a $20,000 grant, tailored mentorship, skills-building, and networking opportunities.
 MIT alumni and alumni of the International Development Design Summit (IDDS) are eligible to apply.
 Now in its sixth year, the program has provided fellowships to 33 social entrepreneurs working on four continents in sectors including agriculture, energy, water, health care, housing, livelihoods, mobility, recycling, education, and personal finance.

-The Practical Impact Alliance is a network of leaders working across industries and geographies on market-driven social impact initiatives.
+- Practical Impact Alliance: A network of leaders working across industries and geographies on market-driven social impact initiatives.
 Members include leading multinational corporations, non-governmental organizations, government agencies, and social ventures.
 The current members areAjinomoto, CARE, Danone, Johnson & Johnson, Melton Foundation, OCP PHOSBOUCRAA Foundation, PACT, SC Johnson, Siemens Stiftung, USAID, World Vision.

 - Creative Capacity Building: A methodology that encourages and trains people to make technologies that generate income, improve health and safety, or save labor and time.
 At present, there are three main approaches to D-Lab’s implementation of Creative Capacity Building: Village-level Training; Community Innovation Centers; and the International Development Design Summit.